jfinancial/cheatsheets/js_web/JS_Basics.md

 - The [JSON Server](https://www.npmjs.com/package/json-server) module allows us to create a mock/fake JSON api
 - You can add this to npm 'scripts' config in `package.json`
   - e.g. json `json-sever --watch api/mydb.json` will run the json server serving up the file api/mydb.json when we run `npm run json:server`
+- If you `POST` to the json server it will also add it to the json!